Working with Pilgrim Paths Ireland, Journeying and Guided Pilgrimage

 Although physical guidebooks remain used, GPS-enabled online guides are increasingly popular.
 BPT has pioneered the development of online GPS guides and Google Maps for its 200+ pilgrim routes.

-We would also develop an audio narrative app as part of the project where self-guided pilgrims who download the app would be able to pop in their ear bud and slip their phone back into their pocket whilst listening to our expert and entertaining narrative as if they had a personal guide with them on the route, telling them where to turn and introducing them to each pilgrim place.
+We will develop audio narrative app functionality as part of the project where self-guided pilgrims who download the OutdoorActive app would be able to pop in their ear bud and slip their phone back into their pocket whilst listening to our expert and entertaining narrative as if they had a personal guide with them on the route, telling them where to turn and introducing them to each pilgrim place.

 Pilgrim Passport and Completion Certificate